Skip to content

 Partnership agreements in the Netherlands

-ESTABLISHMENT OF A PARTNERSHIP IN THE NETHERLANDS
+ESTABLISHMENT OF A PARTNERSHIP contract IN THE NETHERLANDS

-PARTNERSHIPS AND COOPERATION IN THE NETHERLANDS
+Collaboration AND COOPERATION agreements IN THE NETHERLANDS

 The so-called partnership (maatschap) and cooperation (samenwerking, vennootschap onder firma) are forms of cooperation between companies or entrepreneurs.
 In both forms, the members or partners also operate independently of each other; however, they have established an additional form of enterprise to pursue a common purpose.